Sunday, June 30, 2019

 "Another Age of Atlantic" compilation

 Beginning in 1969, Atlantic Records released a trio of rock music compilation albums to promote its roster of artists.
-The first record, Atco Blockbusters, featured then up-and-coming acts such as Iron Butterfly, Dr. John and Buffalo Springfield.
-The next compilation, titled The Age of Atlantic, continued the format in 1970 and featured Led Zeppelin, Yes and MC5.
+The first record, Atco Blockbusters, featured then-up-and-coming acts such as Iron Butterfly, Dr. John and Buffalo Springfield.
+The next compilation, The Age of Atlantic, continued the format in 1970 and featured Led Zeppelin, Yes and MC5.
 The final album, released in 1972, was New Age of Atlantic.
 It again featured Led Zeppelin and Yes, as well as Cactus and John Prine.

 These compilations were sold at a bargain price -- less than it would have cost to buy all the singles.